broadinstitute/GATK-For-Primates/README.md

 In its simplest form, this pipeline can be run for multiple individuals comprising the same taxonomic unit (_e.g._ species).
 This will occur automatically if all input samples have the same `taxon_group` (see 'Configuring the JSON input file', below).

-However, the pipeline can also be used to call variants across multiple (but closely related) taxonomic groups, _e.g._ multiple subspecies within a species, or multiple species within a genus.
-To achieve this, group the samples using the same `taxon_group`.
+However, the pipeline can also be used to call variants across multiple (but closely related) taxonomic groups, _e.g._ multiple subspecies within a species, or multiple species within a genus (as grouped by the same `taxon_group`).
 The pipeline will then perform each stage for each group separately, then again for all samples across the entire cohort.
 The resulting variants are merged together during base and variant quality score recalibration, and when generating the 'master list' of loci.
 All individuals, irrespective of taxonomic group, are then consistently genotyped at the same positions.
 This can facilitate the identification of rare alleles that might only persist within a single unit (_e.g._ in only one species) and to identify low-frequency alleles (_e.g._ those across the genus).

 ## Requirements